 There is a range of steel-jawed and other leg-hold traps used in Australia.
 Some States and Territories have placed restrictions on the type of traps that can be used, with conventional steel jawed traps illegal in most jurisdictions (ACT, NSW, NT, Tasmania and Victoria but not Queensland, SA and WA), with most still permitting padded jaw traps.
 However, all jawed traps are capable of inflicting pain and suffering when animals are caught.
 Traps may be set in remote areas where there is no possibility of checking them daily, and dogs (or other, non-target, species) could potentially remain caught in a trap for several days until they are killed.
 Even though this situation results in unacceptable cruelty, the RSPCA cannot prosecute as pest animal control legislation overrides the provisions of animal welfare legislation.

-The use of any type of live trap can cause suffering if the captured animal injures itself when attempting to escape, is rendered vulnerable to attack from other animals, or is restrained for a long period without food, water or shelter.
+The use of any type of live trap can cause suffering if the captured animal injures themselves when attempting to escape, is rendered vulnerable to attack from other animals, or is restrained for a long period without food, water or shelter.
 Such traps should only be used in circumstances that avoid potential suffering and where regular, at least daily, checks are made.
 Traps incorporating strychnine-laced cloth which are designed to kill dogs where daily trapping is not carried out are not humane.
 A humaneness model to compare animal welfare aspects of different control methods has been developed and the ‘strychnine’ leg/foot traps rate very poorly.